-Keyboarding: Keyboarding is a nine-weeks course designed to help students develop speed and accuracy by learning the touch operation of alphanumeric/keyboard characters.
+Keyboarding: Keyboarding is a course designed to help students develop speed and accuracy by learning the touch operation of alphanumeric/keyboard characters.

-Computer Lab - This course is designed to give students the skills required for basic computer use.
+Computer Lab: - This course is designed to give students the skills required for basic computer use.
 Students are given a brief overview of basic computer concepts and are provided basic information on hardware, multimedia, networks and application software.

 Talented Programs: The Zachary Community School District offers a Talented Arts Program for Kindergarten through 12th grade students who are identified as talented in music, theatre, and/or visual arts.
+Students must be evaluated by the Zachary Student Assessment and Support Services for Youth (SASSY) Department.